Foreword by HRA Chief Executive Matt Westmore

 Introduction

-The purpose of this strategy is to incorporate environmental sustainability as part of our normal working practice and culture within 2023/24.
+The purpose of this strategy is to incorporate environmental sustainability as part of our normal working practice and culture within 2024/25.

 The Health Research Authority (HRA) is an arm's length body of the Department of Health and Social Care (DHSC).
 Our vision is for high-quality health and social care research that improves people's health and wellbeing.
 To achieve this, we:

-We employ nearly 300 staff, based across five offices in England, with two thirds of our staff contracted to work from home.
+We employ nearly 260 staff, based across five offices in England, with two thirds of our staff contracted to work from home.
 We operate a flexible working policy, enabling office-based staff to work up to three days from home.
 The five offices located across England; London, Manchester, Bristol, Nottingham, and Newcastle are leased office spaces.

 The Climate Change Act 2008 states that the UK must at least halve its carbon emissions in 2050 compared to carbon emissions from 1990.
 It represents the first global legally binding climate change mitigation target set by a country.
 The UK is also a signatory to the international Paris Climate Agreement of 2015, which aims to reduce global warming by 2°C. The Glasgow Climate Pact of 2021 reinforced the international Climate Agreement, with areas of agreement with relevance to the HRA including mitigating the effects of climate change by reducing emissions and collaborating with others to deliver even greater action.

 We are committed to playing our part in achieving net zero emissions through making sustainability part of normal business decision making and processes.
-Whilst we have already made progress to reduce our impact on the planet through initiatives such as providing a cycle to work scheme for our staff and only providing printed papers for our REC members for accessibility needs, we are very aware that there is much more that we can do.
+Whilst we have already made progress to reduce our impact on the planet through initiatives such as providing a cycle to work scheme for our staff and only providing printed information for our staff and HRA community for accessibility needs, we are very aware that there is much more that we can do.
 The longer we delay action to reduce our emissions and impact on the planet, the longer we enable climate change to accelerate even more, negatively affecting the health of the nation even more.
 Investing in a sustainability strategy places sustainable decision making as core business or “business as usual” and will ensure we use our resources effectively and reduce waste whilst also protecting the health of our staff, HRA community, research participants and the wider public.

 What have we achieved so far?